SumiSastri/dev-blogs/docs/gcp-firebase/part2-firebase-build.md

 ## Realtime database

-This is also a NoSQL document database using a JSON tree structure.
+This is also a NoSQL document database using a JSON (JavaScript Object Notation) tree structure.

 It has limited offline supported and limited sorting and filtering functionality.